Asana/ruby-asana/README.md

 end
 ```

-See `examples/omniauth_integration.rb` for a working example of this.

 ##### Using an OAuth2 offline authentication flow (for CLI applications)

 If your application can't receive HTTP requests and thus you can't use